Opening Statement

 During my 2017 hike I had met Pete Fish, a member of the Trail Gorillas, who take care of the southern-most 702 miles of trail.
 Pete recruited me to do trail scouting, mostly recording the location of downed trees, washouts, and other trail obstructions.
 I did this trail scouting for about 1,000 miles of trail in 2018, reporting the obstructions to the PCTA through John Shelton, another Trail Gorilla who was tech-savvy enough to convert my GPS readings into something more usable by trail crews.

-For the rest of the trail I regularly sent in updates to the crowd-sourced water report that is maintained by DoubleTap and HalfMile.
+For the rest of the trail I regularly sent in updates to the crowd-sourced water report that was maintained by DoubleTap and HalfMile.

 For me, volunteering in this way made me feel more connected to the larger community of volunteers, and helped me to feel more connected to the trail itself.